 how to handle returns, delayed shipments, credits, and discounts.

-These “touch points” where your ERP or e-Commerce system interfaces with the AvaTax Adapter are best organized by the basic operations or APIs included in the SDK samples which, for the purpose of this instruction, are not dependent on the software code you plan to use: java, php, C#, etc.
+These “touch points” where your ERP or e-Commerce system interfaces with the AvaTax Adapter are best organized by the basic operations or APIs, some of which are included in the SDK samples.

 Ping